-Oak Mountain State Park: Peavine Falls Professional Review and Guide
+Oak Mountain State Park: Peavine Falls Professional Guide

 "This is the classic family starter hike: a nice drive with spots along the way to stop and take in mountaintop views; a short, steep hike through longleaf pine down into a gorge rich with mountain laurel where you’ll find the landmark waterfall.
 You’ll see kids, couples, and retirees making this pilgrimage.
 With add-ons, you can crest Double Oak Mountain and explore a little history too.